HDFGroup/hsds/README.md

 Create new issues at http://github.com/HDFGroup/hsds/issues for any problems you find.

-For general questions/feedback, please use the Kita forum: https://forum.hdfgroup.org/c/kita.
+For general questions/feedback, please use the Kita&trade; forum: https://forum.hdfgroup.org/c/kita.

 License
 -------